 Data integration makes these systems work together, providing the right information at the right time for users in any given role.
 With as many as 20 integrations needed between systems, the process of creating data integration architecture can be complex.
 How can this be done?
 The obvious answer might be to integrate all components with each other.
 This is a tempting approach, but it tends to prove unworkable over time.

 That's why we've been working on creating a generic reference framework that offers a high-performance data integration set-up at reduced cost that is affordable for SMEs.
-In this blog, we explore how we did this, the logic behind our approach and the advice on best practice we've gathered along the way.
+In this blog, we explore how we did this, the logic behind our approach, and the advice on best practices we've gathered along the way.
 It also explains why we integrate systems such as Salesforce Marketing Cloud into a CRM rather than directly into the ERP system.

 Integration architecture is the integration of multiple IT elements and components, facilitated by software architecture.
 This architecture is changed or altered by any new digital development models and patterns.

 System integration architecture brings together large and diverse operational platforms and applications, and ties together the mix of platforms and operating systems.
 Now let's go on to exploring the difference between primary and secondary system integration architectures.

 One of the most common integrations we set up is between Salesforce and Microsoft Dynamics ERP (AX, GP, NAV, 365).
 We're going to look in this example at an integration of the three primary systems:

 This integration feeds qualified leads from Salesforce Marketing Cloud into the Sales Cloud.
-This is a simple integration, with data flowing just one direction.
+This is a simple integration, with data flowing in just one direction.
 It is included with Salesforce as a native integration (the same is true of many other similar products).
 However, leads are not fed directly into the ERP because they need to be developed within the CRM before this integration makes sense for the workflow of business operations and decisions.

 As well as a CRM solution and marketing system, you might be using a service system (such as Salesforce Service Cloud).
-This could be fully integrated with your ERP - but it often won't be worthwhile to do this.
+This could be fully integrated with your ERP, but it often won't be worthwhile to do this.